pb3lab/ibm3202/README.md

 These tutorials were created between Jun-Sep 2018 as part of the **IBM3202 Molecular Modelling and Simulation module** for execution of standalone computers and then fully redesigned between Jun-Jul 2020 for full execution over Google Colab and remote accesibility via web browsers due to the COVID-19 pandemic.

 Each tutorial includes a brief introduction of the activities to be performed, installation instructions of the open-source software to be used in each session and several programming, visualization and data analysis activities to be achieved during the tutorial.
-The only exception to this description is constituted by the installation of software for MD simulations and protein structure prediction, which have to be installed before starting the tutorials.
-Therefore, we created an additional tutorial for installation of this software.

 ## Description of the Tutorials